mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 * If a ``ComponentInfo`` object is required for more than one workspace, include the workspace name in the variable name to avoid confusion.
 * Get the ``ComponentInfo`` object as a const-ref and use ``const auto &componentInfo = ws->componentInfo();``, do not get a non-const reference unless you really do need to modify the object, and ensure that the ``&`` is always included to prevent accidental copies.
 * ``ComponentInfo`` is widely forward declared.
 Ensure that you import - ``#include "MantidGeometry/Instrument/ComponentInfo.h"``
+* As explained above, a detector index is the same thing as a component index.
+No translation necessary.
+The fact that the first 0-n component indexes are for detectors is a feature that can be leveraged.
+* A bank always has a higher component index than any of its nested components.
+The root is the highest component index of all.
+This feature can be leveraged.
+Consider reverse iterating through component indexes when performing operations that involve higher-level components.

 Dealing with problems
 ---------------------